 Check for any remaining clumps of snow or ice jammed into the window seals that may still obstruct movement.
 Clear these out by hand, using a plastic tool if possible to avoid scratching.
 Apply lubricant to re-enable smooth operation.
 Keeping window seals clean and lubricated will help prevent snow and ice buildup.

 6) Torn, Loose, or Dirty Window Gasket

-The gasket in the window keeps wind and rain out of the car and helps align the window properly.
-If it’s sticky from debris or out of place, the regulator motor might not be strong enough to overcome the friction and move the window.
+The window gasket seals out wind and rain while helping to align the window properly.
+If the gasket becomes sticky from debris buildup or shifts out of position, it can create extra friction against the window.
+The regulator motor may struggle to overcome this and move the window.